Neoadjuvant/Adjuvant Nivolumab/Chemo Approved by FDA in Resectable NSCLC

 Findings from the phase 3 CheckMate 77T trial support the approval of nivolumab plus chemotherapy for resectable NSCLC.

-The FDA has approved nivolumab (Opdivo) plus platinum-doublet chemotherapy for neoadjuvant treatment followed by single-agent nivolumab after surgery for patients with resectable non–small cell lung cancer with EGFR mutations or ALK rearrangement, according to a press release from the FDA.1
+The FDA has approved nivolumab (Opdivo) plus platinum-doublet chemotherapy for neoadjuvant treatment followed by single-agent nivolumab after surgery for patients with resectable non–small cell lung cancer with no known EGFR mutations or ALK rearrangement, according to a press release from the FDA.1

 "Checkmate 77T is the first phase 3 perioperative study to build on the standard-of-care neoadjuvant nivolumab plus chemo and supports perioperative nivolumab as a potential new treatment option for patients with resectable non-small cell lung cancer,” Tina Cascone, MD, PhD, an associate professor in the Department of Thoracic/Head and Neck Medical Oncology in the Division of Cancer Medicine at The University of Texas MD Anderson Cancer Center, said in a presentation of these data at the 2023 ESMO Congress.2